 The Best Kept Craft Fair Secret for More Sales

-The reason I bring this up is because through my online lurking research, I’ve noticed that so many bad reviews are more about the experience and less about the product or outcome of a provided service.
+I’ve noticed that so many bad reviews are more about the experience than about the product or the outcome of a service.
+E.g. “Cute shop but the sales associates were rude…never going back”.

-Yesterday I was looking for a physical therapist near me, and read the two one-star reviews out of the 20+ five-star reviews.
+When looking for a physical therapist near me, I read the two one-star reviews out of the 20+ five-star reviews.

-Both bad reviews talked about feeling like they didn’t get enough attention from their physical therapist or that they didn’t understand the discomfort they were dealing with.
+Both bad reviews mentioned feeling they didn’t get enough attention from their physical therapist or that they didn’t understand the discomfort they were experiencing.

 But neither bad review said: